PauFeld/paufeld.github.io/content/event/miccai/index.md

 location: "Daejeon Convention Center, Daejeon, South Korea"

-summary: I will be presenting "VesselGPT: Autoregressive Modeling of Vascular Geometry" at MICCAI 2025.
+summary: I will be presenting "VesselGPT - Autoregressive Modeling of Vascular Geometry" at MICCAI 2025.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.